imagewize/base-hotel-child-theme/README.md

 # Base Hotel Child Theme

-A child theme for the Base Hotel WordPress theme, providing additional functionality and customizations.
+A child theme for the Base Hotel WordPress theme with performance optimizations.

 ## Features